sunilemanjee/hotel-finder-query-constructor/README-Docker.md

-# Hotel Search UI - Containerized
+# Hotel Search Query Tuning - Containerized

-This is the containerized version of the Hotel Search UI, a Flask application that provides a web interface for searching hotel data using Elasticsearch.
+This is the containerized version of the Hotel Search Query Tuning app, a Flask application that provides a web interface for searching hotel data using Elasticsearch.

 ## Prerequisites